 On Wednesday I briefly presented about Kevin Sites and his project "In the Hot Zone" for my Reinventing the News class.
 Sites is a veteran war correspondent who reported for NBC, ABC, and CNN.
 Today he is referred to as a solo journalist or "sojo."

 He has dodged many bullets while risking his life to report on the terrors of war.
 During his time at CNN, he was taken hostage by Saddam's militia.
 Fortunately, his translator managed to negotiate their release after a day.
-In 2004, he was an embedded correspondent with U.S. Marines in
+In 2004, he was an embedded correspondent with U.S. Marines in Fallujah.
+Sites fueled a heated controversy over his footage of a U.S. Marine shooting and killing an apparently unarmed Iraqi soldier.
+Sites endured hate emails and death threats for a year after airing his NBC report.
+Watch the video to see the incident for yourself.

-On November 13, 2004 Sites
+On November 13, 2004 Sites blogged about the shooting:

 "The carpet of the mosque is stained with blood and covered with fragments of concrete.
 Tank shells and machine-gun rounds have pitted the inside walls.
 The rotting, sweet smell of death hangs in the morning air.
 Gunsmoke-laced sunbeams illuminate the bodies of four Iraqi insurgents.
 A fifth lies next to a column, his entire body covered by a blanket.